digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?
+git, I worked on github and gitlab.
+I tried using git guis but I prefer to work in command line.

 * Can you describe your workflow when you create a web page?
 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?